- Division of Diabetes Treatment and Prevention (DDTP)

 Optimizing Glucose Monitoring in Clinical Care

-- Identify potential barriers to monitoring, such as time constraints, fear, inconvenience, physical limitations, and cultural issues; assist in problem solving.
+- Identify and address potential barriers to monitoring, such as time constraints, fear, inconvenience, physical limitations, and cultural issues.

 - Meal plans